balazs-bamer/cpp-memory-manager/README.md

 ---------- these 4 are not splittable
 ```

 Later on, I mean generalized Fibonacci numbers on the term Fibonacci.
-The memory manager gets these information:
+The memory manager gets this information:

 Type           | Name             | Where         | Description
 ---------------|------------------|---------------|------------------------